Europe urges Trump to honor Iran nuclear deal

 The 2015 agreement was brokered by the Obama administration -- along with the UK, Russia, France, Germany and China -- obliging Iran to limit its nuclear program in exchange for the suspension of sanctions that had for years crippled its economy.

-French Foreign Minister Jean-Yves Le Drian made a direct appeal to the US to sign the waiver, saying France remained dedicated to the agreement.

-"All parties should uphold the deal," he said, speaking through a translator.
-"It is also necessary that our US allies do the same and should be seen doing the same."

-Le Drian made his remarks at a press conference in Brussels, after speaking with his Iranian, British, German and French counterparts.
-The meeting was convened by the European Union chief foreign affairs representative, Federica Mogherini, who said the deal was essential in preventing a nuclear arms race.
+Thursday's meeting in Brussels was convened by the European Union chief foreign affairs representative, Federica Mogherini, who said the deal was essential in preventing a nuclear arms race.

 "The deal is working, it is delivering on its main goal which means keeping the Iranian nuclear program in check and under close surveillance," Mogherini said after the meeting.